axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-01-02-the-fiat-system-has-been-good.markdown

     </li>
    </ul>
    <p>There are businesses that need to hire skilled people and buy equipment and materials before they can ship their first product.
 Capital is needed for that.</p>
-   <p>In the good old days when the Dutch formalized capitalism shares of the businesses were given in exchange for capital.
+   <p>In the good old days shares of the businesses were given in exchange for capital.
 In the 21<sup>th</sup> Century even individuals can issue capital as a loan.
 And like all loans they would have a fixed gain, whereas <em>shares</em> are a &lsquo;forever gain.&rsquo;</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">